 Written petitions seeking permission to settle Canada’s newly-opening frontiers, are important family history resources.
 Regardless of whether land was granted “free” (as in a grant for military service), or whether a settler paid patent fees, government permission was required.

-Petitions were legal affidavits, submitted with the aid of a notarial official, with supporting letters and documentation attached.
-The petitions described such details as the exact identity of the petitioner, make-up and circumstances of the family, reasons for immigration, qualifications for free grants, occupation and skills, oaths of allegiance and character references.
+A Petitions was submitted with the aid of a notarial official, with supporting letters and documentation attached.
+The petition described the exact identity of the petitioner and location at this time, the details and circumstances of the family, migration history, qualifications for free grants, occupation and skills, oaths of allegiance and character references.

 Some collections of early Canadian Land Petitions are:

 UPPER CANADA / ONTARIO:

 1) Upper Canada Land Petitions 1793-1867 (index and images online; involves a search),

 2) Land Petitions in Upper Canada Sundries 1793-1841 (index and images online; involves a search), and

 3) Petitions to the Crown Lands Department 1827-1904 (not online)